bajuu/hotal-management/README.txt

                 Things not implemented due to lack of time. (office work/ home work / projects)

-1. If patient multiple time I am not maintaining history.
+1. If patient admitted multiple time I am not maintaining history.
 Can be done via token.
 Will create a patient_history table where log patient details, date and time of admit/discharge, staff person name who admitted/discharged

 2. Notification system is just a dummy use case where I am logging message.
 We can build real one.